wayfair-incubator/aux-eng-playbook/src/docs/running/sourcing.md

 technologists, or other resources, they hesitate.
 We take the effort in a one-pager to heart when considering an engagement.
-A team that expects a rigid structure or form to submit their one-pager idea likely has low resources to affect meaningful change in their work habits, and may not receieve the full benefit AuxEng can provide.
+A team that expects a rigid structure or form to submit their one-pager idea likely has low resources to affect meaningful change in their work habits, and may not recieve the full benefit AuxEng can provide.

 While we don't provide a strict template for a one-pager, we will generally